NEA Festival Fund

 Accommodations & Application Support

 CNY Arts provides extensive support and free technical assistance to all interested applicants.
-Application guides, video tutorials, and panel feedback summaries can be provided to all applicants upon request.
-Additional accommodations to facilitate your participation of all applicants in this program include, but are not limited to, interpretation or translation services, computer or technical support, budgeting support, grant-writing support, or project development support.
+Additional accommodations to facilitate the participation of all applicants in this program include, but are not limited to, interpretation or translation services, computer or technical support, budgeting support, grant-writing support, or project development support.
 For more information, please do not hesitate to contact the CNY Arts Regrants Program Staff.

 CNY Arts continues to deliberately address systemic barriers to opportunity and is committed to promoting diversity, equity, inclusion, and access for all Central New York and Mohawk Valley residents.
 We believe that impact is enhanced when people from different backgrounds with unique perspectives are engaged in our grantmaking activities and decision-making processes.
 We strive to increase equitable opportunities and outcomes by building a board, staff, panel, and grantee pool that reflects the communities we serve.
 We are committed to taking the actions required to eliminate disparities in access to the arts and arts funding and advancing equity in our organization and in our community.